 A recording of the Get Ready for 2026 Summer Reading with iREAD! webinar on 10/22/15 will be made available to libraries that register and through the participants program portal.

 Webinar with the Alaska State Library and iREAD for all libraries and schools interested in participating in the 2026 Statewide Summer Reading Program to enhance their local summer reading program.
 Registration required.
-A recording will be available afterward.
+A recording will be available to those who register and in the Portal.

 iREAD Webinar Agenda: